 Otherwise, treatment will depend on the underlying pathology.

-- Avoid pyrexia: this increases ICP and is an independent predictor of poor outcome after severe head injury.
+- Avoid pyrexia: this increases intracranial pressure and is an independent predictor of poor outcome after severe head injury.

-- Manage seizures: they contribute to raised ICP and should be managed aggressively using standard anticonvulsant loading regimens.
+- Manage seizures: they contribute to raised intracranial pressure and should be managed aggressively using standard anticonvulsant loading regimens.

-- CSF drainage: when an intraventricular catheter is used to monitor ICP, CSF drainage is an effective method for lowering ICP.
+- CSF drainage: when an intraventricular catheter is used to monitor intracranial pressure, CSF drainage is an effective method for lowering ICP.
 This can be accomplished by intermittent drainage for short periods in response to elevations in ICP.
 The principal risks of ventriculostomy are infection and haemorrhage.